dflynn-volpe/recipe-image/README.md

 - Clone the repository in a directory of your choice

--Run the application on a local host.
+- Run the application on a local host.
 Default port 5000

--Command to run application: python app.py or python3 -m flask run
+- Command to run application: python app.py or python3 -m flask run

--Watch the magic happen!
+- Watch the magic happen!